fhqxa/MGKFD/README.md

 PyTorch implementation of

 **HGLCM achieves new state-of-the-art performance on five few-shot learning benchmarks with significant advantages.
-The result is obtained without using any extra data for training or testing (tranductive setting).**
+The result is obtained without using any extra data for training or testing.**

 ## Prerequisites